MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-conclusion.md

 ## Industry guidance

 The [Data Management Maturity (DMM) model](https://cmmiinstitute.com/data-management-maturity) is a paid resource from ISACA.
 It's a comprehensive framework of data management practices in six key categories.
-It is designed to helps organizations benchmark their capabilities, identify strengths and gaps, and leverage their data assets to improve business performance.
+It's designed to helps organizations benchmark their capabilities, identify strengths and gaps, and leverage their data assets to improve business performance.

 The [Data Management Book of Knowledge](https://www.dama.org/cpages/body-of-knowledge) (DMBOK2) is a book available for purchase from DAMA International.
 It contains a wealth of information about maturing your data management practices.

-These resources are not required to take advantage of the guidance provided in this Power BI adoption series.
-They are reputable resources should you wish you continue your journey.
+These resources aren't required to take advantage of the guidance provided in this Power BI adoption series.
+They're reputable resources should you wish to continue your journey.

 ## Partner community